-The enduring historical record documented in the Bible begins at the dawn of time when God made a promise to Adam and Eve, the parents of the human race.
-Christians know the story and likely heard about the first recorded prophecy in Sunday school.
-Yet at least in my experience, it would be safe to say that we didn’t connect the dots to the primeval prophecy as recorded in the book of Genesis to our celebration of Christmas.
+The enduring historical record in the Bible begins at the dawn of time when God made a promise to Adam and Eve.
+Most Christians are familiar with the story of the progenitors of the human race and likely heard about the first documented prophecy in Sunday school.
+Yet at least in my experience, it would be safe to say that we didn’t connect the dots to our celebration of Christmas.

 Adam and Eve knew they were guilty of disobeying God when He spoke with them in the Garden of Eden.
 Even though they used evasive language to excuse their behavior, our ancestors knowingly disobeyed God’s specific command.

 Of every tree of the garden you may freely eat; but of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall surely die (Gen. 2:16-17 cf .
 3:1-24).